Labeling without Seeing? Blind Annotation for Privacy-Preserving Entity Resolution: Introduction

+It is important to clarify that this paper does \textbf{NOT} aim to address PPER itself.
+Instead, we propose a novel \emph{privacy-preserving method for pairwise ground truth annotation}, which is applicable to any PPER pipeline.
+The relationship between PPER and the proposed privacy-preserving annotation method is illustrated in \Cref{fig:conceptual-model}.
+We summarize our main contributions as follows:

-\begin{itemize} \item To the best of our knowledge, this is the first solution to discover the potential of applying homomorphic encryption in privacy-preserving ground truth annotation. \item We propose a novel homomorphic-encryption-based privacy-preserving protocol that allows multiple parties to collaboratively produce entity annotations without sharing their data with any other parties in plaintext.
-The privacy properties are rigorously proved. \item We implement an annotation simulator and conduct empirical studies on heterogeneous real-world datasets to prove the feasibility of our blind annotation solution. \end{itemize}
+\begin{itemize} \item We propose a novel homomorphic-encryption-based privacy-preserving protocol that allows multiple parties to collaboratively produce pairwise entity annotations without sharing their data with any other parties in plaintext.
+To the best of our knowledge, this is the first solution to discover the potential of \emph{privacy-preserving ground truth annotation for pairwise entity annotations} in entity resolution. \item The proposed protocol allows the domain oracles to focus solely on the annotation logic, and the protocol handles the optimizations for the underlying homomorphic circuit.
+Each party involved in the protocol can perform the computation efficiently and independently.
+The privacy properties of the protocol have been rigorously proven. \item We implement the protocol and conduct empirical studies on heterogeneous real-world datasets to prove the feasibility of our blind annotation protocol. \end{itemize}